 In addition, when multiple products are produced from the same process, then process segments are generally considered a better description of production.

-EXAMPLE A distillation process segment (associated with a distillation column) could process many product segments (one per outflow).
+EXAMPLE A distillation process segment (associated with a distillation column) could process many operations segments (one per outflow).

-The “product segment” is a planning view of production where the product definition is more descriptive than the process definition.
+The “operations segment” is a planning view of production where the operations definition is more descriptive than the process segment definition.

-EXAMPLE There can be many products made using a “semiconductor chip insertion process”, but the product definition is the key determination of the product produced, not the process itself.
+EXAMPLE There can be many products made using a “semiconductor chip insertion process”, but the operations definition is the key determination of the product produced, not the process itself.

 Process segments are generally considered a sufficient description when the processes are relatively generic and do not themselves define products.
-Product segments are important in flexible-discrete and batch manufacturing, where the ability to include specific characteristics for each product is possible.
+Operations segments are important in flexible-discrete and batch manufacturing, where the ability to include specific characteristics for each product is possible.

 Table E.1 – Definition of segment types